Spin(7) metrics from K\"ahler Geometry

 There is also an analogous theory for oriented hypersurfaces in $G_2$ manifolds \cite[Theorem 8]{Hitchin01stableforms}.
 In fact the $G_2$ holonomy metrics appearing in the last two sections have been described via this technique in \cite{ChiossiSalamonIntrinsicTorsion}.

-We now demonstrate how the $Spin(7)$ examples corresponding to constant solutions may be obtained via the Hitchin flow.
+We shall now explain how the $Spin(7)$ examples corresponding to constant solutions may also be obtained via the Hitchin flow.
 From the definition of $\alpha$ and the expression relating the metrics $g_\Phi$ and $g_\om$, it is straightforward to compute